|St. Augustine, Florida

 laughing, smiling, beach volleyball, making friends, wading, and did we mention smiling?

-Driving on the beach requires a beach pass which is available for $4 per day, or $20 for
+Driving on the beach requires a beach pass.

 The best crime prevention tool is a good neighbor!
 This joint effort between